AalamjotSingh/webcrawler_obd/README.md

 - **Change Detection**: Identifies new links by comparing current data with previously scraped links.
 - **Email Notifications**: Sends email updates when new links are detected.
 - **Data Export**: Creates a DataFrame of new links for further analysis.
+- **Frontend with Flask**: Displays the scraped links and their metadata in a browser, allowing for interactive data exploration.

 ---